danidiaz/thrifty-sailor/README.md

     $HOME/.config/thrifty-sailor/config.json

-As the value of `token_environment_variable` put the name of the environment variable holding the Digital Ocean token.
+As the value of `token_environment_variable` write the name of the environment variable holding the Digital Ocean token.

 Then run